James Adomian: Career

 Adomian began appearing as President George W. Bush frequently on The Late Late Show after Craig Ferguson took over hosting the show in January 2005 until 2009.

 He has appeared on several other comedy programs, including MADtv, Mind of Mencia, Jimmy Kimmel Live!, Short Circuitz, Atom TV, Cavemen, Recount and Players.
+His appearances on Kimmel have included recurring portrayals of Mike Lindell.
+He is a recurring guest on Chapo Trap House, where he performs a Sebastian Gorka impression.

 Adomian has appeared in the films Harold & Kumar Escape from Guantanamo Bay and Miss March.

 As a voice-over artist, Adomian performed on The Onion Radio News, as several recurring characters on the PBS cartoon series WordGirl, as President Bush on a few episodes of MADtv, as Jimmy Kimmel on Celebrity Deathmatch, and on a number of other cartoons.

 In 2011, he was cast as a co-lead in the unaired Kari Lizer pilot project for NBC alongside Sarah Paulson and Tim Meadows.

 In 2012, Adomian appeared on Comedy Bang!
 Bang! as PBS broadcaster Huell Howser, on Adult Swim's Childrens Hospital as Madonna, and on MTV's Money from Strangers as himself, also making regular appearances as various sketch characters on Conan.

 In 2018, Adomian was one of the headliners at the Portland Queer Comedy Festival.

 For the Freddie Mercury episode of the 2019 Netflix program Historical Roasts, Adomian played the title character.